Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Webbed feet weren't only useful for dogs who were bred for working in the water.
 Several other dog breeds have webbed feet for other purposes.

 - Dachshunds are known to have webbed feet too.
-These dogs were selectively bred to hunt badgers and other tunneling animals, and their webbed feet helped them dig through the dirt when they're on the hunt.
+These dogs were selectively bred to hunt badgers and other tunneling animals, and their webbed feet helped them dig through the dirt when they were on the hunt.

 - Redbone coonhounds have some webbing which is helpful when they are wading through muddy swamps.